 Sunny also has a way with words.
 While her baby-talk sounds like gibberish in the beginning, adult readers will gradually come to realize many of her outbursts may actually be a phonetically spelled English word, or a French or Latin word, or in one case, the name of a Supreme Court Justice.

 Wordplay abounds in these books, and libraries are heroes.
 There is a library, of sorts, in each book, which usually turns out to hold the key to solving whatever terrible situation it is in which the orphans have found themselves.

 Through all the dark subject matter, the author treats the Baudelaires, and the children who are reading about them, with care and respect.
 In fact, respect and camaraderie are demonstrated by the Baudelaires for one another throughout the series.
-There is only one incident I can recall of sibling bickering, when the children are cranky after several sleepless nights in a row, and afterwards they quickly apologize to each other and change course.
+There is only one incident of sibling bickering that I can recall, when the children are cranky after several sleepless nights in a row; afterwards they quickly apologize to each other and change course.
 Otherwise, they compliment one another's intelligence and abilities, they defend each other, and save each other's lives repeatedly.
 For all the books about siblings who don't get along, it was refreshing to read one where they are each other's greatest champions.